Scale-Adaptive Generative Flows for Multiscale Scientific Data: Numerical Efficiency and Design of Noise

-For both cases, we discretize the 2D field on an $N \times N$ grid and use the interpolant $I_t = \alpha_t z + \beta_t z$ with linear schedule $\alpha_t = 1-t$ and $\beta_t = t$ to construct ODE generative models.
+For both cases, we discretize the 2D field on an $N \times N$ grid and use the interpolant $I_t = \alpha_t z + \beta_t x_1$ with linear schedule $\alpha_t = 1-t$ and $\beta_t = t$ to construct ODE generative models.
+Training datasets contain $5\times 10^4$ samples drawn directly from the target Gaussian, and the noise spectrum is matched analytically (no spectrum estimation needed).
 The ODE is solved using fourth-order Runge-Kutta (RK4) with varying numbers of integration steps.

 For accuracy evaluation, we use the energy spectrum of generated samples as our criterion.
-For a 2D sample $u$, the spectrum is computed as
+For a 2D sample $u$ of side $N$ with Fourier coefficients $\hat{u}(m):=\mathcal F u$, the radially-averaged spectrum is